draggett/arena-webhub/README.md

 	emit(data) // to notify clients of this event with given data subscribe(observer) // add observer to list of observers unsubscribe(observer) // remove observer from list of observers }

+// an example handler for an event observer function observer (data) {
+	// notification of updated value for property
+}
 ```